tanayjha/Document-Assistant/README.md

 All vector-related operations are orchestrated using the StorageContext from LlamaIndex, ensuring a clean separation between embedding logic and storage backend.

 ### Index and Query Engine Construction
 Once the documents are embedded and stored, an index is created using VectorStoreIndex.from_documents.
-This index is coupled with an Ollama-powered LLM (llama3.2) to enable the query engine.
+This index is coupled with an Ollama-powered LLM (llama3.2) to enable the chat engine.

-The query engine is configured to:
+The chat engine is configured to:
-* Use top-3 most similar chunks based on vector similarity.
+* Use top-5 most similar chunks based on vector similarity.
-* Perform non-streaming inference locally.
+* Utilize a chat memory buffer with token limit of 2000.
+* Include a system prompt to guide the assistant's behavior.
+* Operate in "context" chat mode.
 * Handle LLM timeouts robustly (request_timeout=120.0).

-The query engine is stored in session state and used for subsequent prompt-based interactions.
+The chat engine is stored in session state and used for subsequent prompt-based interactions.

 ### User Interaction and Response Generation
 The chatbot interface is embedded into the second column of the UI.
 It keeps a history of interactions using Streamlit’s session state and allows the user to input natural language questions.
 Once a prompt is submitted: